nvngroup/pitu/README.md

 ```

 ### Sending Messages with Link Previews
-### Sending Messages with Link Previews

-1. By default, wa does not have link generation when sent from the web
 1. By default, wa does not have link generation when sent from the web
 2. Baileys has a function to generate the content for these link previews
 3. To enable this function's usage, add `link-preview-js` as a dependency to your project with `yarn add link-preview-js`